Ejz/Bitmap/README.md

 }
 ```

-Now, all US airports with _Franklin_ in name:
+All US airports with _Franklin_ in name:

 ```
 > search airports '@iso_country:US franklin'